Crowthecruel2/Origin-Story/2. Mechanics/Classes/Techie/Modular Items Techie.md

+﻿## Description
+Add a short description for Modular Items Techie.

 Only you can use these items unless specified otherwise.
 - The player chooses **up to 3 modules** from this list.
 - They glue them together with a base chassis (free).